alberdev/CiaoTransitions/README.md

 ## Installation

 Ciao is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile and run `pod install`:

 ```ruby
 pod 'CiaoTransitions'